Corps of Colonial Marines: Post-war developments

+Atlantic coast detachment

 It is claimed by Elizabeth Lutes Hillman that many of these men were resold into slavery in the West Indies, and that the British reneged their promise of liberty.
 Joseph McCarthy states that some British critics alleged that some were sold into slavery in the West Indies.
 James Scanlon notes that during the Chesapeake campaign, Virginians believed some slaves were being sold as indentured labourers by the British.
 Similar statements were published in Niles' Weekly Register in 1814.
 (Note: 'It is known that a shameful traffic has been carried on in the West Indies, by the sale of those persons there, by those who professed to be their deliverers.'